 On completion of one certificate, you may wish to pursue studies in another.

 On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Human Resource Management, and Professional Management.
-Up to 70 hours of equivalent courses may be transferred towards the Project Management Fundamentals Certificate.
 Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 Some courses may transfer to the Occupational Health and Safety certificates and diploma program.
 The number of hours will vary based on certificate requirements and courses.

 If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403-220-2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.

 If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.

 Courses can be used in order to achieve the Canadian Risk Management (CRM) designation, which is recognized by the Risk and Insurance Management Society, Inc. Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council.
 For a complete list of accrediting associations, click here.